selvaklnc/wmao/src/content/posts/advertising-bars.md

 Final Thoughts
 --------------

-LeadsLeap's Ad Bar feature is one of those quiet little tools that, when used strategically, can make a big difference in your marketing results.
+<span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span>'s Ad Bar feature is one of those quiet little tools that, when used strategically, can make a big difference in your marketing results.
 It turns every tracked link into two promotional channels in one, gives you total control over time-sensitive offers, and lets you monetize other people's content like a pro.

 If you're looking to squeeze more value out of your traffic without touching your existing campaigns, Ad Bars are a game-changer.

-In the next chapter, we'll explore **Forms Creation** and **Popup Creation** , the tool that powers your opt-in pages, helps you collect leads, design popups that feel helpful, not annoying, and get real results and kickstarts your email automation through SendSteed.
+In the next chapter, we'll explore **Forms Creation** and **Popup Creation** , the tool that powers your opt-in pages, helps you collect leads, design popups that feel helpful, not annoying, and get real results and kickstarts your email automation through <span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span>.

 Table of Contents